Saint Andrew, Apostle

 Andrew was the son of Jonas, the brother of Simon Peter, and a fisherman by trade.
 The brothers seem to have come from Bethsaida, although at the beginning of Jesus’ public life they are in Capernaum.

 From John’s Gospel (John 1:40) we know that Andrew was a disciple of John the Baptist before becoming a disciple of Jesus and one of the Twelve.
 As a result of Andrew’s first encounter with Jesus, he came to realise that Jesus was the Messiah.
 He then went to tell his brother Simon, whom he brought to Jesus.
-He is called in the Eastern Church Protokletos, meaning the ‘first called’, because his calling is the first mentioned in the Gospel narrative.
-The name ‘Andrew’ (from the Greek andreia, meaning ‘manliness’) seems to have been common among Jews from the 2nd century onward.
-His Aramaic name is not known.

-In all the Gospel lists of the apostles, as well as in the Acts of the Apostles (Acts 1:13), his name is listed among the first four.
-In John’s Gospel, he is specifically mentioned for his involvement in the feeding of the 5,000 (John 6:8).
+In all the Gospel lists of the Apostles, as well as in the Acts of the Apostles (Acts 1:13), his name is listed among the first four.
+In John’s Gospel, he is specifically mentioned for his involvement in the feeding of the 5,000 (John 6:8-9).
 Also in John’s Gospel, we see him with Philip in the episode of the Greeks who wanted to see Jesus (John 12:20-26).
-He appears along side Peter, James and John with Jesus in Jerusalem, shortly before the Passion, when Jesus predicts the destruction of the city (Mark 13:3).
+He appears along side Peter, James and John with Jesus in Jerusalem, shortly before the Passion, when Jesus predicts the destruction of the city (Mark 13:3-4).
 Beyond these, there is no strictly historical record of his activities.

 It is not certain where he preached the Gospel, where he died, or where he was buried.
 Eusebius quotes Origen as saying Andrew preached in Asia Minor and in Scythia, along the Black Sea as far as the River Volga and Kiev.
 Thus, he became a patron saint of Romania and Russia.
 He was believed to have founded the See of Byzantium (later Constantinople) in AD 38, and installed Stachys as bishop.
 This diocese would later develop into the great Patriarchate of Constantinople.
 Andrew is recognized as its patron saint.